scottish-government-design-system/designsystem.gov.scot/components/skip-links/index.md

 The skip link component is visually hidden on page load.
 The user reveals the link when they press the 'tab' key on their keyboard.

-We use the text 'Skip to main content.'
+We use the text "Skip to main content."
 This tells users exactly what clicking on the skip link will do.
 This includes those who do not use a mouse and use the keyboard only.

 We use the skip link component on the Scottish Government’s main sites:
 * [mygov.scot](https://www.mygov.scot)